When is Baconfest Chicago 2016?

 Where is Baconfest Chicago?

-Baconfest Chicago will be held at the UIC FORUM - 725 W Roosevelt Road – Chicago, IL 60608 View Map
+Baconfest Chicago 2015 was held at the UIC FORUM - 725 W Roosevelt Road – Chicago, IL 60608 View Map

 For more info, visit UIC FORUM

 How much are tickets?
 How can I get them?!